spham395/05-Python-Programming/chapter5/object-oriented/modules.md

 ### Modules

 Modules are reusable code for use across other scripts.
 Modules are single files in either .py, .pyc or .pyo format.
+When a module is imported, code that is not wrapped in a function is executed and the functions themselves are added to the name space... allowing them to be called upon.

 ### Module Structure